ujwalkumar1995/Trailer-Buzz/README.md

 ### Glide

 Glide is an Image Loader Library for Android developed by bumptech and is a library that is recommended by Google.
 We have used Glide to load the thumbnails of the trailers in our application.
 Glide uses memory by default to avoid unnecessary network requests.
-By this way we are able to save network resources are thumbnail are loaded from local cache whenever needed.
+By this way we are able to save network resources as thumbnail are loaded from local cache whenever needed.

 ## Project Structure Description